Insights

 Enterprise Architecture Management (EAM) supports companies answer key questions about the IT landscape, such as the application landscape, cost distribution or the criticality of providers.
 A proven way of presenting such analyses is a matrix-like view, which we refer to as Insights.
 This allows you to visually display dependencies between different objects and highlight relevant metrics in color.

 Initially, we offer predefined Insights that are specifically tailored to certain EAM-related issues.
 In the future, we plan to further expand the context and use of these insights and provide additional analytical views.
-Additionally, a new section has been added to the Insights where you can find all the lifecycle roadmaps supported by our standard method.
+Additionally, new sections has been added to the Insights where you can find all the lifecycle roadmaps supported by our standard method as well as display a process hierarchy of modeled processes.

 Where can I find the Insights?